stranden/RangeConnect/README.md

-# RangeConnect
+# RangeConnectClient
-Connect to a shooting range and process shots
+Client for connecting to a shooting range and process events